dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 5. Grant access to your storage container

-    Navigate to the storage container you created before and select "Access control (IAM)" in the left-hand menu.
+    Navigate to the storage container you created earlier and select "Access control (IAM)" in the left-hand menu.

     Add a new role assignment and select "Storage Blob Data Contributor" as the role.
 Under "Members" select "Managed Identity" and add the Databricks Access Connector you created in the previous step.